-We always have, for better or worse, endeavoured to develop both personally and professionally.
+We always have, for better or worse, endeavored to develop both personally and professionally.
 Life is a constant development process, with recurrent challenges and opportunities.
 Our responsibility for personal growth is essential for success.
 Faced with complex decisions, we have shared problems and concerns with family and friends to gain new insights and guidance.
-And this is what coaching is all about: sharing an important matter with another person, who may help out to see both opportunities and obstacles−and how to overcome these.
+And this is what coaching is all about: sharing an important matter with another person, who may help out to see both opportunities and obstacles and how to overcome these.
 Hence, coaching is nothing new.

-Coaching can also be compared with taking a someone from one place to another, or rather from one approach to another.
+Coaching can also be compared with taking someone from one place to another, or rather from one approach to another.
 The word “coach” originates from the Hungarian term “kocsi” and is the name of a wagon from the village Kocs.
 Then, the term was later picked up and used in the United States as a term for a wagon or a bus (coach), i.e., a vehicle transferring people from one place to another.

 Personal coaching is a conversation, or series of conversations, between two persons (individual coaching) or several people (group coaching).
 Coaching conversations can occur in different ways and situations.
 You may talk to your partner, a friend, or a work colleague to get new perspectives and ideas on a matter.
-It is you who determines whether a conversation is a coaching session or not.
+It is you who determines whether a conversion is a coaching session or not.

 Professional coaching is a structured method aimed at achieving individual goals, with dialogue as a tool for personal and professional development.
 Coaching should not be confused with advice or consulting, nor with a form of therapy.
 Coaching is based on a “healthy” situation and is considered to be a method of personal development that lies between consulting and various forms of therapy.

 For a long time, professional coaching has existed and been accepted in sport.
-Examples here are coaching in individual sports such as tennis, golf and athletics.
+Examples here are coaching in individual sports such as tennis, golf, and athletics.
 A sports coach has often not been a top athlete, and it may seem strange that someone who has not been at the top can help a top athlete in her/his development.
 But, for example, a former top tennis player cannot always help another, inferior player to reach the same level she/he achieved.

-The skills of a great coach are significantly different to those of top athletes.
+The skills of a great coach are significantly different from those of top athletes.
 It is mainly through structured observations, reasoned conversation and open feedback that a sports coach can make a difference for the client between being a top player or just one player in the crowd.
 It is simply not enough to know how to do it – a coach must also know how to coach.